ga-curriculum/environment-variables/setup/README.md

 })
 ```

-- Use `nodemon` to execute the `server.js` file by using this command in your terminal:
+Finally, use `nodemon` to execute the `server.js` file by using this command in your terminal:

 ```bash
 nodemon